-Bedford Man Run Over; “I Don’t Know How I’m Still Here.”
+Bedford Man Run Over: "I Don't Know How I'm Still Here"

 “Why did you want to run me over?
 Why did you do it?
 And why didn’t you stop and help me out?” questioned Simms.

-Simms insists he was driving safe and is unaware of any road rage or other problems.
+Simms insisted that he was driving safe and is unaware of any road rage or other problems.

-He is hoping whoever was behind the wheel of the car that hit him does right and fesses up.
+He is hoping that whoever was behind the wheel of the car that hit him does right and fesses up.

 “Going home to their family, knowing what they did, not turning themselves in.
 That’s what gets to me,” said Simms.

-Doctors have told Simms he likely will not regain full strength to walk for at least one year.
+Doctors have told Simms that he likely will not regain full strength to walk for at least one year.

-He said his days riding motorcycles are done.
+He said that his days riding motorcycles are done.

-Bedford police are searching for the driver of what they believe is a dark colored 2006-to-2010 Hyundai Elantra.
+Bedford police are searching for the driver of what they believe is a dark colored 2006-2010 Hyundai Elantra.
 Anyone with information should call police.